United Airlines pilots resist contract changes over regional routes

 “We are holding the line,” said Todd Insler, chairman of the unit of the Air Line Pilots Association that represents United pilots.
 “We have no intention of degrading scope.”

 A United spokesman could not immediately be reached for comment.
-Kirby has said changing the scope clause would make the carrier more competitive against rivals American Airlines (AAL.O) and Delta Air Lines (DAL.N).
+Kirby has said changing the scope clause would make the carrier more competitive against rivals American Airlines and Delta Air Lines.

 Insler disagreed with that.